eriq12/eriq12/README.md

-- 👋 Hi, I’m @eriq12 (Eriq)
+- Hi, I’m @eriq12 (Eriq)
-- 👀 I’m interested in game design and VR/AR.
+- I’m interested in self-hosting and rpm-ostree.
-- 🌱 I’m currently learning godot.
-- 💞️ I’m looking to collaborate on video game projects.
-- 📫 How to reach me: email - eriq12@gmail.com

 <!---
 eriq12/eriq12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.